 The Boston-based CloudBees is best known as one of the few providers of a Java-based PaaS.
-The company's flagship platform comprises two products: DEV@cloud, a service designed to allow developers to take their build and test environments to the cloud, and RUN@cloud, a traditional deployment PaaS designed to allow dev teams to deploy their applications to production on the cloud.
+The company's flagship platform comprises two products: [email protected], a service designed to allow developers to take their build and test environments to the cloud, and [email protected], a traditional deployment PaaS designed to allow dev teams to deploy their applications to production on the cloud.

 John K. Waters is the editor in chief of a number of Converge360.com sites, with a focus on high-end development, AI and future tech.
 He's been writing about cutting-edge technologies and culture of Silicon Valley for more than two decades, and he's written more than a dozen books.
 He also co-scripted the documentary film Silicon Valley: A 100 Year Renaissance, which aired on PBS.
 He can be reached at [email protected].